 It’s complicated isn’t it…this whole life thing?

-These days, Mark is doing well despite living with stage 4 Melanoma, and our daughters are thriving (my highly sensitive daughter is currently struggling with school).
+These days, Mark is doing well despite living with stage 4 Melanoma, and our daughters are thriving (despite being highly sensitive).
 Through it all, we’ve made the most of things—truly—no matter the situation.
 It hasn’t always been easy, but the effort is what saved us.

 I’m telling you all this because I want you to know that I understand on a personal level what it means to live a messy life.
 I also want you to know that it is possible in a very tangible way to improve the quality of your life, even as an overwhelmed, under-supported, sleep-deprived parent or parent-to-be.